 Fueling A Love of Learning

-Emily Rubin, director of Marcus Autism Center’s Educational Outreach Program, emphasizes the importance of creating a positive learning environment where social-emotional engagement is the fuel for a child’s learning.
+Emily Rubin, director of Communication Crossroads and former director of Marcus Autism Center’s Educational Outreach Program, emphasizes the importance of creating a positive learning environment where social-emotional engagement is the fuel for a child’s learning.

 “Children read because they want to hear what someone else has to say.
 Children write to share their thoughts with other people.
 Those skills are couched in this concept of strong, positive, healthy relationships,” said Rubin.
 “While we often think social-emotional development is a result of brain development, it’s actually the other way around.
 Social connections fuel the child’s brain to grow.”